ChrisPenner/ChrisPenner.github.io/site/posts/type-tac-toe.md

 bit rough (in Haskell at least), check out [Idris](https://www.idris-lang.org/) if you'd like to see something a bit more polished.

+There are some libraries popping up in the Haskell ecosystem which are making the ideas presented here easier to work with, most notably the [singletons](http://hackage.haskell.org/package/singletons) library which can generate a lot of the type-level primitives we write here.
+Check it out if you like, but I find it's a bit confusing for people new to this stuff, so I'll be spelling most things out in long-hand.

 Let's get moving!

 Here's a representation of the de-facto 3x3 Tic Tac Toe board: